klaviyo/klaviyo-react-native-sdk/README.md

 });
 ```

-## Push Permissions

-It is recommended that handling push permissions be done from the native layer.
-On iOS, you can follow the [iOS](https://github.com/klaviyo/klaviyo-swift-sdk?tab=readme-ov-file#sending-push-notifications) guide on requesting permissions.
-On Android, you can follow the [Android](https://source.android.com/docs/core/display/notification-perm) guide on requesting permissions.

 ## Contributing

-See the [contributing guide](.github/CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.
+Refer to the [contributing guide](.github/CONTRIBUTING.md) to learn how to contribute to the Klaviyo React Native SDK.
+We welcome your feedback in the [discussion](https://github.com/klaviyo/klaviyo-react-native-sdk/discussions)
+and [issues](https://github.com/klaviyo/klaviyo-react-native-sdk/issues) sections of our public GitHub repository.

 ## License
-The Klaviyo React Native SDK is available under the MIT license.
+The Klaviyo React Native SDK is available under the terms of the MIT license.
 See [LICENSE](./LICENSE) for more info.

 ## Code Documentation
 Browse complete autogenerated code documentation [here](https://klaviyo.github.io/klaviyo-react-native-sdk/).